davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 ```
 +- src
     +- some-layer
-        +- components             <-- autoloaded
+        +- components        <-- autoloaded (but renamed by default 🙁)
         +- composables       <-- autoloaded
         +- layouts           <-- adds layouts
         +- pages             <-- creates routes
         +- plugins           <-- autoloaded
         +- public            <-- copied to output
         +- server            <-- adds middleware, api routes, etc
         +- utils             <-- autoloaded
 ```

-This means you can break out concerns across layers **as you see fit** – and Nuxt will stitch them into the final app.
+This means you can break out concerns across layers **as you see fit** – and Nuxt will take care of the rest.

 ### Pages and routes